 The things you considered when coming up with your design strategy.
 Below are some questions you could ask in your research.

-- What are my site visitors current visual frame of reference?
+- What is my site visitors’ current visual frame of reference?

 - What can influence them the most?

 - What websites and operating systems do they use?